crownlessking/web-ui/README.md

 ```

 #### Form submit example:
-Similar to _form button_ except that a default callback is provided one was not implemented.
+Similar to _form button_ except that a default callback is provided if one was not implemented.
 ```ts
 var appForm = {
   loginForm: {